This is the multi-page printable view of this section. Click here to print.

 Limit Priority Class consumption by default

-It may be desired that pods at a particular priority, eg. "cluster-services", should be allowed in a namespace, if and only if, a matching quota object exists.
+It may be desired that pods at a particular priority, such as "cluster-services", should be allowed in a namespace, if and only if, a matching quota object exists.

 With this mechanism, operators are able to restrict usage of certain high priority classes to a limited number of namespaces and not every namespace will be able to consume these priority classes by default.